mikecbrant/verified-permissions-authorizer/packages/provider/README.md

     - `memorySize?` (MB; default `128`)
     - `reservedConcurrency?` (default `1`)
     - `provisionedConcurrency?` (units; default `0` to disable)
-  - `dynamo?` — DynamoDB-related options for the provider-managed tenant table
+  - `dynamo?` — DynamoDB-related options for the provider-managed auth table
     - `enableDynamoDbStream?` (boolean, default `false`)
   - `cognito?` — provision a Cognito User Pool and set it as the Verified Permissions identity source
     - `signInAliases?` — array of allowed values: `email`, `phone`, `preferredUsername` (default: `["email"]`). `username` is intentionally not supported.